BieremaBoyzProgramming/bbpPairings/README.txt

 Random Tournament Generator
 ---------------------------
+The point value parameters not supported in JaVaFo 1.4 can be set using the keys PointsForLoss, PointsForZPB, PointsForForfeitLoss, and PointsForPAB.
+All of these have default values of 0.0, except the last, which by default is set equal to PointsForWin.

 BBP Pairings introduces a new option for generating tournaments paired using the Burstein system.
 Since the Burstein system has a specific acceleration system included in its rules, the "Accelerated" option instructs the generator to apply